 Trishonda Roberson serves as the Executive Director of The REACH Center in Rocky Mount, North Carolina which focuses on providing a holistic approach to human, economic, and community development.
 She holds a certificate in Nonprofit Management from Duke University and is a member of the NC Rural Economic Development Institute and the Christian Community Development Association’s Emerging Leaders Cohort 5.
 Trishonda received both her practical nursing diploma and Associate’s Degree in Nursing from Edgecombe Community College.
 She previously worked as a nurse in the area of mental health and substance abuse for more than 15 years.
 Trishonda is also a graduate of Fruitland Bible College where she received a certificate in Christian Ministry and serves as a licensed minister at Word Tabernacle Church in Rocky Mount under the leadership of Pastor James D. Gailliard.
 Trishonda is passionate about social justice issues such as homelessness, poverty, and violence against women.

-Georie Bryant is a native of Durham and community activist who holds collaboration, equity and reciprocity very close to his ethic.
-As a descendant of Stagville and a chef, Georie has roots which tie him closely to agriculture and the food industry, his work often centering around addressing injustice in the ways that Black and Brown people interact with food and food systems.
+Georie Bryant is a native of Durham and a community activist who holds collaboration, equity, and reciprocity very close to his ethic.
+As a descendant of Stagville and a chef, Georie has roots that tie him closely to agriculture and the food industry, his work often centering around addressing injustice in the ways that Black and Brown people interact with food and food systems.
 Georie attended school at Alamance Community College, earning his associate’s degree in the Culinary Arts.
-With extensive experience working in the food and hospitality industries, having cooked everywhere between fast food to fine dining, Georie has a wide view of the food industry.
+With extensive experience working in the food and hospitality industries, having cooked everywhere from fast food to fine dining, Georie has a wide view of the food industry.
 His work with local organizations such as Communities in Partnership, or his own company SymBodied, see him frequently working both cross-culturally and intergenerationally in order to better understand, and ultimately address, the problems of our communities.